Tanglumy/Tanglumy.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am now a master student at the University of Southern California.
+Prior that, I received my bachelor's degree in Software Engineering from Nankai University.

 I am  working as a research engineer intern at [International Digital Economy Academy](https://idea.edu.cn/).
-From March 2021-June 2021, I worked as an research intern advised by Dr. [Gary Becigeul](https://www.garybe.com/) at Gematria Technologies.
-From the July 2021-October 2021 , I was a visiting student researcher at University of California, Irvine.

-My research interests include Machine Learning, Natural Language Processing, and Knowledge Graph in Finance and Question Answering.